-The Agency shall process all DoIs in accordance with Regulation (EU) n°2018/172521.
-The Resources and Support Unit manages the handling of the declarations of interests made by staff before engagement and the Ethics Officer manages the electronic Conflict of Interest Register including all DoI submitted by staff members after engagement.
+The Agency shall process all declarations of interests in accordance with Regulation (EC) n°45/200112.
+The Resources and Support Unit manages the handling of the original declarations of interests and the Ethics Officer manages the electronic Conflict of Interest Register.

-The retention period of the DoIs their assessment and the related decision and/or waiver, if any, shall be 7 years.
+The retention period of the declarations of interests, their assessment and the related decision and/or waiver, if any, shall be 7 years.